ShaojieDong503/IMI/README.md

   - **Customers Identified by Both Tasks**:
     - Look under **`Task 2: High-Risk Customers in Top 2 Clusters`**.
+    - **Top 2 clusters** are the two clusters which contains most high-scoring customers.
     - These customers are **concentrated in the key clusters from Task 2**, meaning they exhibit **similar transaction patterns and characteristics**.
     - They have a **higher likelihood** of being **actual bad actors** compared to other customers.